CMC-QCL/tableau-workshop/README.md

   - "How to calculate fields?"
 - Key Points:
   - Tableau can provide important insights for EDA.
-  - It can be really beneficial to do basic  data manipulation.
+  - It can be really beneficial to do basic  data manipulation

 ---

 Table of contents
 ===

 <!-- TOC START min:1 max:3 link:true asterisk:false update:true -->
   - [Tableau Part 0.1](#tableau-part-0.1)
   - [Tableau Part 1](#tableau-part-1)